danielmapar/SystemDesign/designing-data-intensive-applications/README.md

 * B-tree optimizations
     * Instead of overwriting pages and maintaining a `WAL for crash recovery`, some databases `(like LMDB) use a copy-on-write scheme` [21].
 A modified page is written to a `different location`, and a `new version of the parent pages in the tree is created, pointing at the new location`.
 This approach is also useful for concurrency control, as we shall see in “Snapshot Isolation and Repeatable Read” on page 237.
     * We can save space in pages by not storing the `entire key`, but `abbreviating it`.
-Especially in pages on the `interior of the tree`, keys only need to provide enough information to act as boundaries between `key ranges`. **Packing more keys into a page allows the tree to have a higher branching factor, and thus fewer levels.**iii
+Especially in pages on the `interior of the tree`, keys only need to provide enough information to act as boundaries between `key ranges`. **Packing more keys into a page allows the tree to have a higher branching factor, and thus fewer levels.**
         * This variant is sometimes known as a `B+ tree`, although the optimization is so common that it often isn’t distinguished from other `B-tree` variants.

     * In general, **pages can be positioned anywhere on disk**; there is nothing requiring pages with nearby key ranges to be **nearby on disk**.
 If a query needs to scan over a large part of the key range in sorted order, that page-by-page layout can be **inefficient**, because a **disk seek may be required for every page that is read**.
-Many `Btree` implementations therefore try to **lay out the tree so that leaf pages appear in sequential order on disk**.
+Many `B-tree` implementations therefore try to **lay out the tree so that leaf pages appear in sequential order on disk**.
 However, it’s difficult to maintain that order as the tree grows. **By contrast, since `LSM-trees` rewrite large segments of the storage in one go during merging, it’s easier for them to keep sequential keys close to each other on disk.**

     * **Additional pointers have been added to the tree.
 For example, each leaf page may have references to its sibling pages to the left and right, which allows scanning keys in order without jumping back to parent pages.**